Context-tree weighting and Bayesian Context Trees: Asymptotic and non-asymptotic justifications: Main Results: Bounds and Asymptotics

 \subsection{History and bibliographical remarks}

 The lower bound on the prior predictive likelihood in Theorem~\ref{thm:redundancy}, although essentially implicit in the existing literature, is new in the form presented here; it was established for the special case of binary data ($m=2$) and $\beta=1/2$ in~\cite{ctw-4:93, willems-shtarkov-tjalkens:95}, and a version for general $m$ but only a specific value of $\beta=\beta(m)$ was given in~\cite{ctw-2:93,ctw-3:93,ctw-multi:94}.
 The corresponding lower bound in expectation given in Theorem~\ref{thm:MDL} is a straightforward corollary of Rissanen's celebrated results in~\cite{rissanen:84,rissanen:86b}.
 Similarly, the lower bound in Theorem~\ref{thm:WMF} follows from the general results in~\cite{weinbergeretal:94}.
+A weaker, asymptotic version of the bounds in Theorems~\ref{thm:redundancy}--\ref{thm:WMF} is established, under stronger assumptions in~\cite{gotoh:98}.
 The asymptotic consistency of the posterior predictive distribution stated in Theorem~\ref{thm:pred} was first given in the special case $\beta=1/2$ in~\cite[Lemma~2]{weissman-et-al:di}.
-Versions of the consistency result in Theorem~\ref{thm:modelC} and the minimax lower bound in Theorem~\ref{thm:shtarkov} for binary data and $\beta=1/2$ are given in~\cite{willems-shtarkov-tjalkens:pre,ctw-4:93}; the general results as stated and proved here are new.
+Versions of the consistency result in Theorem~\ref{thm:modelC} and the minimax lower bound in Theorem~\ref{thm:shtarkov} for binary data and $\beta=1/2$ are given in~\cite{willems-shtarkov-tjalkens:pre,ctw-4:93}, and similar techniques were used to establish the eventual-a.s.\ consistency of the BIC estimator for context trees in~\cite{garivier:06}; the general results as stated and proved here are new.
 Theorems~\ref{thm:modelC2},~\ref{thm:consistency} and~\ref{thm:normality} are new.
-A stronger version of Theorem~\ref{thm:modelC2}, including a rate of convergence, but under slightly stronger assumptions, was recently shown in~\cite{papag-K-arxiv:22}.
+An asymptotic relation similar to Theorem~\ref{thm:modelC}, and conditions for an implicit version of Theorem~\ref{thm:normality}, under additional assumptions, are discussed in~\cite{gotoh:98}.
+A stronger version of Theorem~\ref{thm:modelC2}, including a rate of convergence, but under slightly stronger assumptions, was recently shown in~\cite{papag-K-pre:23}.
+Earlier versions of Theorems~\ref{thm:modelC2} and~\ref{thm:normality} are described, in terms of data compression, in~\cite{goto:01}.